-Following the rise in rates seen since 2021, rescheduling of current borrowing may be considered whilst early redemption rates remain elevated but only if there is surplus cash available to facilitate any repayment, or rebalancing of the portfolio to provide more certainty is considered appropriate.
-One example would be LOBO loans, where, if called, our default position is that we would choose to repay without penalty and reschedule to more closely meet risk or cost objectives.
-If rescheduling were undertaken, it will be reported to Cabinet, at the earliest meeting following its action.
+Rescheduling of current borrowing may be considered whilst early redemption rates remain elevated but only if there is surplus cash available to facilitate any repayment, or rebalancing of the portfolio to provide more certainty is considered appropriate.
+One example would be our LOBO loan, where, if called, our default position is to repay without penalty and reschedule via new non-LOBO debt to better match our risk or cost objectives.
+If rescheduling were undertaken, it will be reported to Cabinet, in the next update following its action.